Further reading

 Moto Route – Excellent guide to the best motorcycle routes in Romania which I found very helpful for my tour there.

-WikiLoc – huge collection of best routes with photos that can help you understand why some roads are recommended.
+WikiLoc – huge collection of routes with photos that can help you understand why some roads are recommended.

 Motorcycle Colorado – There are many best road sites for USA but I found this one very helpful for my Colorado ride.